There are several things to consider if you need to un-reconcile reconciled transactions or undo your entire reconciliation.

 - Manually undoing a reconcile can change the sum of all your reconciled transactions known as the reconcile opening balance.
 To prevent issues with your balances, it's best to consult your accounting professional.

 - The root cause can often be fixed without undoing a reconcile.
 You can troubleshoot reconcile when opening balance is correct or make your statement match your reconcile opening balance.

 Still want to proceed with the manual reconcile?
 Then follow these steps!

-To clear, unclear, reconcile or unreconcile an individual transaction manually
+Manually clear, unclear, reconcile, or unreconcile individual transactions

-- In the row of the account you'd like to view, select View Register (or Account History).
+- Find the row of the account you'd like to view, then select View Register (or Account History).

 - Identify the transaction you need to edit.

 - Go to the reconcile status column (indicated by a check mark), and select the top line of the transaction.
 Continually select this field to change the status of the transaction: